 - You can use Gigapixel AI on its images, enlarging them still further

-I don’t think Gigapixel AI makes the Extender redundant – wildlife photographers in general and bird photographers in particular use them to gain extra reach without too much loss of image quality.
+I don’t think Gigapixel AI makes the Extender redundant – wildlife photographers and bird photographers use them to gain extra reach without too much loss of image quality.
 The point of this test was to see how well Gigapixel AI could do against one – pitting a computer enlargement with an optical one.
 On paper, the optical enlargement should be a clear winner and against ‘regular’ image resizing methods it is.
 Against Gigapixel AI its advantage is minimal.

 Gigapixel AI has done really well here, proving it to be an incredibly high quality image resize program.